dieharders/ai-text-server/README.md

 ## How It Works

-This is a Python app using FastAPI for the server.
-We provide a Web UI called [Obrew Studio](https://studio.openbrewai.com/) to access the server.
-You can also access it programmatically via the API.
+The Obrew Engine is a Python server built with FastAPI.
+We provide a Web UI called [Obrew Studio](https://studio.openbrewai.com/) to access this server.
+You can also access it programmatically via the [API](#api-overview).

 Launch the desktop app locally, then navigate your browser to any web app that supports this project's api and start using ai locally with your own private data for free: